vmware/vic-product/docs/user_doc/vic_vsphere_admin/contents_of_vic_binaries.md

 # Contents of the vSphere Integrated Containers Engine Binaries

-After you download and unpack a vSphere Integrated Containers Engine binary bundle, you obtain following files:
+You download vSphere Integrated Containers Engine binaries from https://<i>vic_appliance_address</i>:9443.
+When you unpack the vSphere Integrated Containers Engine binary bundle, you obtain following files:

 | **File** | **Description** |
 | --- | --- |